codihuston/ustrending/docs/development.md

     skaffold dev
     ```

     > Note: You may see an error printed by the API server indicating a database error.
-This will be addressed in the next step.
+This will be addressed in the next step

     > Note: You can exit the `Skaffold` via SIGINT (ctrl+c).
 Exiting `Skaffold`
     will destroy any Kubernetes Objects defined in `k8s-dev`.
 The Persistent
-    Volume Claims should persist between `Skaffold` instances.
+    Volume Claims should persist between `Skaffold` instances

     You can run the following commands to get the status of the
     services/deployments/pods: